puppetlabs/design-system/packages/uikit/README.md

 ### Filing issues

-uikit and [react-components](https://github.com/puppetlabs/react-components) use the Product Design System project in Jira for tracking tickets: <https://tickets.puppetlabs.com/browse/PDS>
+uikit and other design-system projects use the Puppet Design System project in Jira for tracking tickets: <https://tickets.puppetlabs.com/browse/PDS>

 ### Adding a generator